DATA-606-SPRING-2023-TUE/nicholas_data606/docs/final_proposal.md

 • Sentiment analysis and natural language processing to analyze consumer reviews.

-Sentiment analysis will be used to convert the descriptive portion of the reviews of coffee into a numerical number.
+Sentiment analysis will be used to convert the descriptive portion of the reviews of coffee into a numerical value between -1 and 1 (negative and positive).
 Once the numerical number is determined, it can then be used as a feature to predict the overall rating of the coffee.
+The model used will be a word-dictionary based model with an Opinion dictionary provided by NLTK (Natural Language Toolkit) for python.
+This was choosen due to the low number of data points.
+With only several thousand reviews, supervised learning such as naivebayes may not be properly fit.
+A word-dictionary based model does not require any training and will not be affected by the number of data points.

 • Lasso Regression/Ridge Regression to determine strength of correlation between features and price (feature selection to base predictions off of)